negativetwelve/markmiyashita.com/_includes/cs61a/notes/getting_started_with_python.md

   </code>
 </pre>

-Here, we defined to variables, <code>a</code> and <code>b</code> and their values are now 5 and 6, respectively.
+Here, we defined to variables, `a` and `b` and their values are now 5 and 6, respectively.

-Strings are like words or sentences and we represent them as being surrounded by either single quotes, <code>'</code> or double quotes, <code>"</code>.
+Strings are like words or sentences and we represent them as being surrounded by either single quotes, `'` or double quotes, `"`.
 We can store strings as variables too.

 <pre>
   <code class="prettyprint">